 Lower back issues: your torso and your legs

-The most common torso issue nowadays is lower back pain.
+The most common torso issue is lower back pain.
 And one major cause of lower back problems is “invasion” of your legs into the bottom of your torso – the lower back.

 So if you have lower back issues – this is critical for you:

 The correct border point between your torso and legs is in the hip joint.
 When you use and free up your hip joint, you don’t have to bend your lower back all the time.
-And bending your lower back is exactly what happens when your legs “steal” your lower back – and create pain.
+And bending your lower back is exactly what happens when your legs “steal” your lower back – to create pain.

 The common habit: bending your legs to sit causes your lower back to bend too.
 When this happens your legs “steal” your lower back from your torso, and it persists during your sitting time to create lower back tension.

-Posture, upper back and neck issues: your arms and your torso
+Posture, upper back and neck issues: your arms and your torso.